- US Online Poker

 “We also have an opportunity here to act fast and be one of the first states to allow sport wagering outside of Nevada.
 We certainly do not want to be one of the last states to do so.
 Massachusetts is discussing a sports wagering bill publically and New York State already introduced a bill this Tuesday.
 Pennsylvania also included online gaming and sports wagering in their latest casino expansion bill a few months ago.”

-Both Foxwoods and Mohegan Sun submitted revenue estimates to the committee for online gambling.
+Both Foxwoods and Mohegan Sun submitted revenue estimates for CT online casino gaming to the committee.